 She's at a music store near the OSU campus when he walks in.

 Joe calls her in every time he gets new (old) records because he knows she has a soft spot for old soul albums, especially Smoky Norful and Etta James.
 She's in the back corner with those thick studio headphones on listening to Solomon Burke's crooning when her new favourite smell floats over to her and she hears him laughing as he talks to the store owner.

 "I'm trying to find some screws for my hi-hat.
 Got any?"

 She presses her fingers into the sponge of the headphones, so hard they thread in her hands, her breathing halted as she listens to the easy thump of his heartbeat, steady and calm under the music in her ears.

 She needs to leave.

-She finds it funny that it's easier to deal with him when she's shrouded in darkness when technically it's more dangerous for them both.
-Trick was, here, there are two exits, but one is in the back near Joe's stockroom and the other is directly behind the stranger, so there is no way to get out without not being seen.
+She finds it funny that it's easier to deal with him when she's shrouded in darkness when technically that's when it was more dangerous for them both.
+The trick was, here, there were two exits, but one is in the back near Joe's stockroom and the other was directly behind the stranger, so there is no way to get out without not being seen.

 Why does she have to hide though?
 It's not like he could recognize her.
-She can't stay, she knows that much.
+But she can't – shouldn't - stay, she knows that much.